 The industry is likely entering a sustained period in which demand-side resources become a natural part of the regulated utility's business model.
-How to expense or rate-base of funds committed to EE and DR programs needs to be resolved in the context of normal rate design and cost allocation procedures, or whether there is a continued need for separate ratemaking treatment such as with special riders or single-issue proceedings for the purpose of adjusting (increasing) rates in isolation of other costs of doing business.
+How to expense or allow in ratebase funds committed to EE and DR programs needs to be resolved in the context of normal rate design and cost allocation procedures.
+Separate ratemaking treatment such as with special riders or single-issue proceedings for the purpose of adjusting (increasing) rates in isolation of other costs of doing business should generally be avoided.29